Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

     as part of your work-day.
 I don't exactly know if that's true, just reporting it as something I heard.

-But in general, I would prepare myself for about a year-long journey that will be surprisingly full of rejections, even if you aren't used to them from your home country -- that was precisely my experience actually, as I have never not gotten a job offer after an interview back in Czech Republic.
+In general, I would prepare myself for about a year-long journey that will be surprisingly full of rejections, even if you aren't used to them from your home country -- that was precisely my experience actually, as I have never not gotten a job offer after an interview back in Czech Republic.

 ## Where to search?